 - Testimony from accident reconstruction experts

-- Evidence from your damaged motorcycle
+- Repair invoices for your damaged motorcycle

 Time is Limited for Motorcycle Accident Victims to Take Legal Action

 There is a general two-year statute of limitations, or legal time limit, for both personal injury and wrongful death lawsuits in Texas, per Texas Civil Practice and Remedies Code § 16.003.
-Failure to take legal action within this time frame means that a judge may dismiss your lawsuit and prevent you from recovering compensation no matter how strong your evidence is.
+Failure to take legal action within this time frame means that a judge may dismiss your lawsuit and prevent you from recovering compensation – no matter how strong your evidence is.

 Many motorcycle accident cases reach a resolution via settlement.
 However, it is important to retain your right to sue in case the insurance company does not make you an adequate settlement offer.
 Our lawyers can manage all deadlines and paperwork in your case when our team represents you.